winterweird/javimp/README.md

 ### DESCRIPTION:

-This python script iterates over any arguments you give it, searches a database of class names for a class that matches the argument, and prints out the full `import` statement including the package.
+This Python script iterates over any arguments you give it, searches a database of class names for a class that matches the argument, and prints out the full `import` statement including the package.
 Any already complete `import` statements or `import` statements with packages that cannot be found are left alone.
 If you run it without any arguments, it uses web scraping to update its database of Java classes.

 ### USAGE: